our logo

 I offer face to face, on-line and telephone sessions.

-Frequency can depend on what you would like to focus on.
+Frequency of sessions can depend on what you would like to focus on.
 Usually I recommend weekly sessions, although some clients prefer to lengthen the session time, some decide to come twice a week or fortnightly.
-Personal development and counselling is offered on a medium or long-term basis depending on your own individual needs.
+Counselling, therapy and coaching sessions are offered on a medium or long-term basis depending on your own individual needs.

 The therapy process is fluid and I invite clients to share their thoughts throughout the counselling duration.

 This is very much an individual experience.
-The counselling process will help you to understand what has brought you to this point in your life.
-It will help you to make sense of things.
-During therapy sessions your self awareness will increase and this will help you to understand not only your relationship with yourself but your relationship with others and the part you play.
+During therapy sessions your self awareness will increase and this will help you to understand not only your relationship with yourself but your relationship with others and your environment.

 Greater self awareness can help you to see other perspectives, this may help you to make different choices that may be more aligned to your own values.